-PROGRAM NAME OBJECTIVE ACTIVITIES GOVERNANCE To provide a decision making Administration and operation of facilities and process for the efficient allocation services to members of Council.
-Other costs that of scarce resources. relate to the tasks of assisting elected members and ratepayers on matters which do not concern specific council services.
-GENERAL PURPOSE To collect revenue to allow for the Rates, general purpose government grants and UNDING provision of services. interest revenue.
-AW, ORDER, PUBLIC To provide services to help ensure a Supervision and enforcement of various local laws safer and environmentally relating to fire prevention, animal control and other SAFETY conscious community. aspects of public safety including emergency conscious community. services.
-T IEALTH To provide an operational Food quality and pest control, inspection of framework for environmental and abbatoir and operation of child health clinic, community health. analytical testing and Environmental Health administration.
-EDUCATION AND To provide services to Year round care, housing for the aged and WELFARE disadvantaged persons, the elderly, educational services. children and youth.
-HOUSING To provide and maintain staff Provision and maintenance of staff and elderly and elderly residents housing. residents housing.
+PROGRAM NAME OBJECTIVE ACTIVITIES GOVERNANCE To provide a decision making process for the efficient allocation of scarce resources.
+Administration and operation of facilities and services to members of Council.
+Other costs that relate to the tasks of assisting elected members and ratepayers on matters which do not concern specific council services.
+GENERAL PURPOSE To collect revenue to allow for the provision of services.
+Rates, general purpose government grants and interest revenue.
+LAW, ORDER, PUBLIC SAFETY To provide services to help ensure a safer and environmentally conscious community.
+Supervision and enforcement of various local laws relating to fire prevention, animal control and other aspects of public safety including emergency services.
+HEALTH To provide an operational framework for environmental and community health.
+Food quality and pest control, inspection of abbatoir and operation of child health clinic, analytical testing and Environmental Health administration.
+EDUCATION AND WELFARE To provide services to disadvantaged persons, the elderly, children and youth.
+Year round care, housing for the aged and educational services.
+HOUSING To provide and maintain staff and elderly residents housing.
+Provision and maintenance of staff and elderly residents housing.
 COMMUNITY To provide services required by the Rubbish and recycling collection services, AMENITIES community. operation of rubbish disposal site, litter control, construction and maintenance of urban storm water drains, protection of the environment and administration of town planning schemes, cemetery and public conveniences.
-RECREATION AND To establish and effectively manage Maintenance of town hall, public halls, civic infrastructure and resource which centres, aquatic centre, recreation centres and ULTURE will help the social well being of various sporting facilities.
-Provision and the community. maintenance of parks, gardens and playgrounds. the community.
-Operation of library, art gallery and other cultural T facilities.
-RANSPORT To provide safe, effective and Construction and maintenance of roads, streets, efficient transport services to the bridges, footpaths, depot, airport and traffic community. control.
+RECREATION AND To establish and effectively manage infrastructure and resource which will help the social well being of the community.
+Maintenance of town hall, public halls, civic centres, aquatic centre, recreation centres and various sporting facilities.
+Provision and maintenance of parks, gardens and playgrounds.
+Operation of library, art gallery and other cultural facilities.
+TRANSPORT To provide safe, effective and efficient transport services to the community.
+Construction and maintenance of roads, streets, bridges, footpaths, depot, airport and traffic control.
 Cleaning of streets and maintenance of street trees and street lighting.
 Purchase and disposal of Council's Road Plant.
-CONOMIC SERVICES To help promote the Shire Tourism and area promotion.
-Maintenance and and its economic wellbeing. operation of the Saleyards.
+ECONOMIC SERVICES To help promote the Shire and its economic wellbeing.
+Tourism and area promotion.
+Maintenance and operation of the Saleyards.
 Building Control.
 Provision of rural services including weed control, vermin control and standpipes.
-OTHER PROPERTY AND To monitor and control Council's Private works operation, plant repair and
+OTHER PROPERTY AND SERVICES To monitor and control Council's overheads operating accounts.
+Private works operation, plant repair and operational costs and engineering operation costs.